scottish-government-design-system/designsystem.gov.scot/styles/layout/index.md

 Apart from the icon, until we get to a medium (tablet) display this layout is the same as the default Design System `ds_layout` so we do not need to do anything special for those sizes.

 At medium, we start to diverge from the default layout so we need to write some rules.
 There are some helper mixins in the layout component that help with this.

-Here we are using `colwidth` to tell the layout how many columns a content area should span. `colwidth` provides a percentage width value that takes into account the total number of columns in your grid and your grid gutter width.
+Here we're using `colwidth` to tell the layout how many columns a content area should span. `colwidth` provides a percentage width value that takes into account the total number of columns in your grid and your grid gutter width.

     @include media-query(medium) {
         .my_layout--document {